Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Methodology

 \begin{defi}[Stochastic Symmetric pVDF] Consider a pair of link $a, a' \in A$ which belong to the same bidirectional stream.
 Let $T_{a}$ and $t_{a}$ denote the stochastic and the deterministic link travel time functions of $a$, $x_{a}$ and $x_{a'}$ denote the link flow of $a$ and $a'$, and $\sigma _{a}$ denotes the standard deviation of $a$.
 Let $\phi$, $\gamma$, $\lambda_{t}$ be model parameters.
 We define the stochastic symmetric pVDF of link $a \in A$ as

 \end{defi}

 Observe that in the proposed definition of stochastic symmetric pVDF, the deterministic travel time function $t_a$ represents the expected value of the travel time on link $a \in A$.
 Further, the standard deviation of the travel time on link $a \in A$, $\sigma_a$ is defined as a symmetric function of link flows of the corresponding bidirectional stream. $\phi$ relates to the magnitude of the standard deviation of the travel time.
-Decreasing $\phi$ will flatten the curve.$\gamma$ determines the extent of the standard deviation variability and $\lambda _{t}$ determines the ratio of flow over capacity that has the maximum standard deviation.
+Decreasing $\phi$ will flatten the curve.{$\gamma$ determines the extent of the standard deviation variability.
+The higher $\gamma$ is, the more concentrated the standard deviation of travel time becomes which means lower variability. $\lambda _{t}$ determines the ratio of flow over capacity that has the maximum standard deviation.
+If $\lambda _{t}$ increases, the peak of standard deviation will shift to the right.
+Both $\gamma$ and $\lambda _{t}$ are unitless parameters.}

 We next show in Propositions \ref{existss} and \ref{uniquess} that using the proposed stochastic symmetric pVDF, the existence and the uniqueness of the corresponding UE-pTAP solution is guaranteed.
 The proofs of these propositions are based on the Existence and the Proximity Theorems in \citet{watling2002second}. \citet{watling2002second} focuses on characteristics of cost function with expected travel time, e.g., twice continuously differentiable or monotonically increasing function.
 In our context, both Propositions \ref{existss} and \ref{uniquess} focus on expected travel time of the stochastic pVDF.